tadessetdk/charts/README.md

 -Interactive HTML5 Canvas Charts: JavaScript libraries to generate charts for Bar, Pie, Graph, Area, Stacked Bar, and Stacked Area

--See examples included for sample usage
+-See examples in .\tests\ folder for sample usage